When Mandy Merriman’s debut book, Cake Confidence went straight to the top of the cookbook bestseller charts it was no surprise.

 Her blog, Baking with Blondie, has long been the go-to destination for baking enthusiasts looking for inspiration amongst her beautifully decorated cakes and bakes presented in an accessible style that has won here legions of fans.

 Whether your a complete baking beginner or a well-established whiz with a whisk, Mandy’s book caters to both audiences with aplomb.
-With so many new flavour combinations and exquisitely decorated classics, Cake Confidence will definitely be top of every baker’s Santa list this year.
+With so many new flavor combinations and exquisitely decorated classics, Cake Confidence will definitely be top of every baker’s Santa list this year.

 Explaining the philosophy behind the book, Mandy says: “I’ve loved teaching cake classes and have enjoyed meeting so many kindred cake-loving friends through our shared desire to create the best-tasting and best-looking cakes.
 For a great portion of my classes, I demonstrate how to prep, stack, fill, crumb coat, final coat, add the drip, decorate, and transfer the perfect cake.
 I want you to have that same cake confidence they leave my class with and show you how to avoid the most common cake-decorating mistakes that tend to happen at a beginner level.
 Each step is outlined below from start to finish.